ibm-cloud-docs/event-notifications/en-migration.md

 * `message` field is removed.
 The alert, url fields are part of the `ibmenfcmbody`
 * `settings->gcm` is replaced by `ibmenfcmbody`

-The push_tofields can take four values same as `target` of push API.
+The ibmenpushto fields can take four values same as `target` of push API
-1.tags –array of tag names
+1. tags –array of tag names
-2.user_ids –array of user ids.
+2. user_ids –array of user ids.
-3.fcm_devices–array of device Ids.
+3. fcm_devices–array of device Ids.
-4.platforms –the target device platform.
+4. platforms –the target device platform.

-The ibmenfcmbodyfield contains every field in the settings-> gcmfield of IBM Cloud Push notifications service, but with some changes,
+The ibmenfcmbody field contains every field in the settings-> gcmfield of IBM Cloud Push notifications service, but with some changes,
 1. All fields are in snake case instead of camel case.
 For examples,interactiveCategorywill be interactive_category.
 2. We don’t support the channels and channel groups.

 # Migrate the data from Push Notifications service to IBM Cloud Event Notifications Service